Kerry Sulkowicz: Education

 Born in Texas, Sulkowicz graduated from the St. Mark's School of Texas in 1977.
 He earned an AB from Harvard University and his MD from the University of Texas Medical Branch in 1985.
 He completed his residency in psychiatry at New York University in 1989 and was certified by the American Board of Psychiatry and Neurology in 1991.
 He also completed psychoanalytic training at the NYU Psychoanalytic Institute in 1992.

 Career

-After spending several years in clinical practice, Sulkowicz pursued a career in business consulting and in 1998 founded Boswell Group in New York.
-He named his company “The Boswell Group” after his Jack Russell terrier “Boswell”.
-The group advises institutions and companies in several industries, and as of 2014 had consultants in New York City, Boston, Philadelphia and San Francisco.
+After spending several years in clinical practice, Sulkowicz pursued a career in business consulting and in 1998 founded the Boswell Group in New York.
+He named his company after his Jack Russell terrier “Boswell”.
+The group advises CEOs and boards of companies and other organizations, and as of 2024 had consultants in New York City, Boston, Philadelphia, San Francisco and London.
 Sulkowicz's clients have included the board of trustees of Cooper Union.
 He has been widely cited as an authority on business psychology and the psychology of leadership, including in The Wall Street Journal, The Washington Post and The New York Times.